CRISPR gene editing

+Also known as the “CRISPR RNA”, a piece of RNA transcribed from the CRISPR locus that contains one spacer from that locus.
+The crRNA therefore contains the “targeting sequence” that allows the Cas9 nuclease complex to identify a complementary piece of DNA at which it should make a cut.

-While genome editing in eukaryotic cells has been possible using various methods since the 1980s, the methods employed had proven to be inefficient and impractical to implement on a large scale.
+While genome editing in eukaryotic cells has been possible using various methods since the 1980s, the methods employed have proven to be inefficient and impractical for large-scale implementation.
 With the discovery of CRISPR and specifically the Cas9 nuclease molecule, efficient and highly selective editing became possible.
-Cas9 derived from the bacterial species Streptococcus pyogenes has facilitated targeted genomic modification in eukaryotic cells by allowing for a reliable method of creating a targeted break at a specific location as designated by the crRNA and tracrRNA guide strands.
+Cas9, derived from the bacterial species Streptococcus pyogenes, has facilitated targeted genomic modification in eukaryotic cells by enabling a reliable method of creating a targeted break at a specific location as designated by the crRNA and tracrRNA guide strands.
 Researchers can insert Cas9 and template RNA with ease in order to silence or cause point mutations at specific loci.
 This has proven invaluable for quick and efficient mapping of genomic models and biological processes associated with various genes in a variety of eukaryotes.
 Newly engineered variants of the Cas9 nuclease that significantly reduce off-target activity have been developed.

 CRISPR-Cas9 genome editing techniques have many potential applications.
 The use of the CRISPR-Cas9-gRNA complex for genome editing was the AAAS's choice for Breakthrough of the Year in 2015.
-Many bioethical concerns have been raised about the prospect of using CRISPR for germline editing, especially in human embryos.
-In 2023, the first drug making use of CRISPR gene editing, Casgevy, was approved for use in the United Kingdom, to cure sickle-cell disease and beta thalassemia.
-On 2 December 2023, the Kingdom of Bahrain became the second country in the world to approve the use of Casgevy, to treat sickle-cell anemia and beta thalassemia.
-Casgevy was approved for use in the United States on December 8, 2023, by the Food and Drug Administration.
+Since 2015, CRISPR has been experimentally investigated on non-viable human embryos.
+In 2019, the first humans were born from genome-edited embryos using the CRISPR technique, as a result of the controversial He Jiankui affair.
+Several bioethical concerns have been raised about the prospect of using CRISPR for germline editing, especially the potential enabling of human eugenics.
+In 2023, the first drug making use of CRISPR gene editing, Exagamglogene autotemcel, sold under the brand name "Casgevy", was officially approved for use in the United Kingdom, to cure sickle-cell disease and beta thalassemia.
+On 2 December 2023, the Kingdom of Bahrain became the second country in the world to approve the use of Casgevy to treat sickle-cell anemia and beta thalassemia.
+On December 8, 2023, Casgevy received approval for use in the United States by the Food and Drug Administration.